counsyl/capone/README.md

 ### Queries

-Along with the query possibilities from the Django ORM, `ledger` provides `Transaction.filter_by_related_objects` for finding `Transactions` that are related to certain models as evidence.
+Along with the query possibilities from the Django ORM, `capone` provides `Transaction.filter_by_related_objects` for finding `Transactions` that are related to certain models as evidence.